Balabhaskar

 Balabhaskar Chandran (10 July 1978 – 2 October 2018) was an Indian musician, violinist, composer and record producer.
 He is best known for promoting fusion music in South India.
 Hailing from a musically affluent family, he was introduced to the world of instrumental music at the age of three by his uncle B. Sasikumar, a laureate in Carnatic music.

 Balabhaskar began his professional career at the age of 12.
-He made his debut as a music director by composing the soundtrack for the Malayalam film Mangalya Pallakku (1998), and was the youngest music composer to have worked in the industry at the age of 17.
+He made his debut as a music director by composing the soundtrack for the Malayalam-language film Mangalya Pallakku (1998), and was the youngest music composer to have worked in the industry at the age of 17.
 He had won the Bismillah Khan Yuva Sangeetkaar Puraskaar in 2008 by Kendra Sangeet Natak Academy for Instrumental Music (Violin).

 Career

 Balabhaskar was a child prodigy and started doing stage shows at 12.
 He became the youngest music director in the Malayalam film industry when he composed for the movie Mangalya Pallak (audio marketed by Magna Sound) at 17.
 His compositions for the albums Ninakaai and Aadyamai are still among the most-sought-after romantic song collections.
 He was exceptionally versed in Carnatic music and hence was an exponent of the same.
 His flair for connecting with his audience has made him one of the hot favorites for major stage shows and classical concerts.

-Balabhaskar has performed with many noted musicians and instrumentalists in India and abroad, including Ustad Zakir Hussain, Sivamani, Louis Banks, Vikku Vinayakram,[Fetty Wap (singer)] Hariharan, Mattannoor Sankarankutty, Ranjit Barot, Fazal Qureshi, and so on.
+Balabhaskar has performed with many noted musicians and instrumentalists in India and abroad, including Ustad Zakir Hussain, Sivamani, Louis Banks, Vikku Vinayakram, Fetty Wap, Hariharan, Mattannoor Sankarankutty, Ranjit Barot, Fazal Qureshi, and so on.
 He also performed with his guru and uncle Shri B. Sasikumar, as violin duo in Carnatic concerts.